 Lindsay Todd Perkins focuses her practice on legal writing and researching.
-Recognized as a “Rising Star” by Missouri/Kansas Super Lawyers, she develops strategies and arguments for briefings to the court; interprets laws, rulings and regulations; and drafts complaints, memoranda, and appellate briefs, and argues case dispositive motions at hearings before the court.
+Recognized as a 2020 “Rising Star” by Law360 and a 2022 “Super Lawyer,” she develops strategies and arguments for briefings to the court; interprets laws, rulings and regulations; and drafts complaints, memoranda, and appellate briefs, and argues case dispositive motions at hearings before the court.

 In one recent matter, Lindsay served on the trial team in Vogt v.
 State Farm Life Insurance Co., a class-action lawsuit in the U.S. District Court for the Western District of Missouri that alleged the insurance company overcharged its policyholders for 23 years.
 The case resulted in a $34 million verdict after just two hours of jury deliberations.
 Lindsay prepared the jury instructions and post-trial and appellate briefing, including prevailing on obtaining an additional nearly $5 million for the class in prejudgment interest.

 In another matter, Spegele v.
 USAA Life Insurance Company, Lindsay drafted the class certification briefing in a case alleging the defendant life insurance company improperly charged its policyholders excessive fees for the cost of insurance.
 The federal district court for the Western District of Texas ultimately certified a nationwide class.
 The lawsuit settled soon thereafter for $90 million.

 Lindsay also took primary drafting responsibility for the appeal in a class action matter, Bezich v.
 The Lincoln National Life Insurance Co.
 She successfully defended the certification of the class of plaintiffs who alleged inappropriate fees and charges on their life insurance policies.
 The lawsuit ultimately resolved with a settlement valued at approximately $171.8 million.